YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn/README.md

 which is all and only about:

-Mapping from syntactic categories of the imperative language to syntactic categories of the flowchart language .
-At the highest level we map a _program_ to a _graph_.
+Mapping from syntactic categories of the imperative language to syntactic categories of the flowchart language.
+We eventually map a _program_ to a _graph_.